RifatM97/ML-group-project/README.md

 (6) main.py: In this file, all the previous function are imported and compiled together to obtain the model predictions, accuracies and results from cross evaluation metrics.

-### Machine Learning Models

-Four machine learning models were used in this project.

-* Logistic Regression: TO DO

-* Linear Discriminant Analysis: TO DO

-* K-Nearest Neighbours: Uses the SciKit Learn API to implement the training classifier.

-* Random Forest Classifier: Uses the SciKit Learn API to implement the training classifier.

 ### Code

 The dataset was downloaded from https://www.kaggle.com/c/titanic.
 You can download a copy of all the files in this repository by cloning the git repository: